Skip to main content

 • To impersonate another person, or misrepresent your identity or affiliation with any person or entity (e.g., by using an email address, username or caller ID that misrepresents your affiliation).

-• In any manner that could disable, overburden, damage, or impair any component of the Service.
+• In any manner that could disable, overburden, damage, or impair any component of the Services.

 • To transmit any advertising or promotional materials without our prior written consent, including any "junk mail" or "junk faxes," "bulk mail" or "bulk faxes," "chain letters," "spam," or any other similar solicitation.

-• To engage in any other conduct that inhibits anyone's use or enjoyment of the Service or which, as determined by us, may harm Doximity or users of the Service.
+• To engage in any other conduct that inhibits anyone's use or enjoyment of the Services or which, as determined by us, may harm Doximity or users of the Services.

 Additionally, you agree not to:

-• Re-use or re-publish any content made available through the Service including, without limitation, content posted by other Doximity users, without the express written permission of Doximity or such user, as applicable.
+• Re-use or re-publish any Content including, without limitation, User Content (defined below), without the express written permission of Doximity or such user, as applicable.

-• Tamper with, breach or attempt to probe, scan, or test for vulnerabilities in the Service or Doximity’s computer systems, network, security elements, or any other protective measures associated with the Service.
+• Tamper with, breach or attempt to probe, scan, or test for vulnerabilities in the Services or Doximity’s computer systems, network, security elements, or any other protective measures associated with the Services.

-• Use any software, devices, scripts, robots or any other means or process to view, access or “scrape” the Service or otherwise copy information from the Service, or to transmit any communications using the Service including, without limitation, faxes or member messages.
+• Use any software, devices, scripts, robots, crawlers, agents, or any other means or process to view, access, mine, extract, or “scrape” the Services or any Content, or to transmit any communications or other content using the Services including, without limitation, faxes, texts, prompts, or member messages.

-• Reproduce or redistribute content provided through the Services, including through “framing” or “mirroring” or through third parties, without Doximity’s consent.
+• Reproduce or redistribute Content, including through “framing” or “mirroring” or through third parties, without Doximity’s consent.

 • Reverse engineer, decompile, disassemble, decipher or otherwise attempt to derive the source code for the Services or any related technology that is not open source.